Project GutFlorian Idenburg and David van der Leer

 Chicago, Illinois 60610

 Florian Idenburg is an architect and educator.
 He is partner of Solid Objectives—Idenburg Liu (SO—IL).
 With a global reach, SO—IL brings together experience from the fields of architecture, academia, and the arts.
-The office works on projects ranging in scale from a master plan for a cultural campus in Shanghai to a series of prints for the Guggenheim Museum.
+The office works on projects ranging in scale from the world's largest tent for Frieze Art Fair in New York City, to a new art museum for the University of California at Davis, to a series of prints for the Guggenheim Museum.
 The work has received numerous awards, including one from the MoMAPS1 Young Architects Program, as well as the AIA Young Practices Award.
 Idenburg has held teaching positions at Columbia University, Princeton University, and the University of Kentucky.
 Currently he is an adjunct associate professor at Harvard University.
 He has edited two books and contributed numerous essays to an array of publications.
 In 2010, Idenburg received the Charlotte Kohler Prize, awarded by the Prince Bernhard Fund in the Netherlands to an exceptional talent.